 Sofia Galinaki works as an ‘Advocacy Officer’ at “DIOGENIS” Drug Policy Dialogue.
 In this context, she is responsible, among others, for the research project "Harm reduction in South East Europe".
 In addition Sofia coordinates the Greek NGO Platform for psychoactive substances in Greece, which currently consists of 6 non-governmental organisations actively working in the field of drugs and drug policy and has established strong contacts with all the member organisations of the Drug Policy Network South East Europe (DPNSEE).

 Valentin Simionov is the executive director of the Romanian Harm Reduction Network.
 He entered the harm reduction field in 2004, as an outreach worker.
 He studied philosophy and social work.
-Starting in March 2014, he has been part of the IDPC Board and the Strategy Sub-committee.
+Starting in March 2014, he has been part of the IDPC Board and the Members’ Advisory Council.

 Pedro Arenas - Representative of farmers of crops deemed illicit (Observatorio de cultivos y cultivadores declarados ilícitos)